-JEFFERSON CITY, Mo. — The Missouri House has given initial approval to a bill that would prevent private companies from using eminent domain.
+JEFFERSON CITY, Mo. — The Missouri House has given approval to a bill that would prevent private companies from using eminent domain.

 The bill that sparked the discussion, HB 1062, sponsored by Rep. Jim Hansen, proposes that no private entity has the power of eminent domain for the purposes of constructing above-ground merchant lines.